 I’m an interdisciplinary social theorist and qualitative researcher with a broad range of interests spanning economic sociology, development studies, the history of human rights and post-structural political philosophy.

-I did my PhD in sociology with Prof. Mitchell Dean as my advisor at the Centre for Research on Social Inclusion in Sydney, and undertook my undergraduate studies at Universidad Nacional de Colombia in Bogota.
+I completed a PhD in sociology, with Prof. Mitchell Dean as my advisor at the Centre for Research on Social Inclusion in Sydney, and undertook my undergraduate studies at Universidad Nacional de Colombia in Bogota.